 The Notary’s House has a real sense of place, allowing you to connect with Sri Lanka straight away.
 The bright rooms are accented with heritage-style pieces which evoke the country’s diverse history, from regal kingdoms to European influence.
 The wildly-planted gardens bring a sense of the country’s spice-growing heritage, which culminates in the superb local dinners served in style on the terrace.

 The team at Notary’s house are keen to get you into the surrounding countryside and forest, as well as introducing you to the local temple and the community and spreading the benefit of some of your spend.
 Bikes are complimentary during your stay, as are guided bird watching walks around the lake and a cooking demonstration.
+Further afield, Dambadeniya Ancient Kingdom is a truly fascinating site.
+It’s a short drive away, and great for those staying two nights or more who are interested in a more remote experience than they will get in the Cultural Triangle.

 It’s a great property for families.
 Nimesh and his friendly team can arrange kite making for kids, which is especially good in the summer when there is a bit of a breeze, and games of cricket with families and the staff are not uncommon.
 Swimming in the lake is also great fun for all ages!